hellgrenj/hulken/README.md

 **0.3.0**   (non breaking changes only)
 * Improved connection error handling
-* slowRequestsLimit can now be passed in as an option
+* slowRequestsTimeLimit can now be passed in as an option
 * stats object now contains all slow requests and all failed requests

 ##Tests